 - Real property such as the marital home.

 - Premarital, gifted, personal injury, or inherited property.

 - Health insurance.

 - Profit sharing plans.

-Once these important topics (and other such topics) are discussed, I will then be able to provide the potential client with some prospective on where their case may be heading.
-I will discuss alternate dispute resolution options with the client.
+Once these important topics (and other such topics) are discussed, I will then be able to provide the potential client with some perspective on where their case may be heading.
+I may discuss alternate dispute resolution options with the client.
 If litigation is the likely outcome, I will provide some insight into how the case will likely turn out.
 I will also provide clients with a copy of my book Happily EVEN After (and if appropriate, a copy of this book as well) along with any other important articles.
 This allows clients to save money by being able to reference answers to some of their questions without being required to seek attorney or paralegal time.
 Of course, if we are needed we are always here to assist.
 This is the backbone of the efficiency that our firm prides itself on.

 Initial consultations end with a question/answer session and information on the next steps if a prospective client wishes to become a client.
 Likely costs, attorneys’ fees, and the retainer amount will also be discussed at this time.

 By focusing on the goals of the client and meshing those goals with the facts of the case and the relevant law, a tailored strategy can be crafted from early in a case to reach the desired outcome or goals.
 This is true for all divorces and is particularly important for divorces involving business-owners.